UAE: Schools report spike in headaches, stomach issues among students post-summer break

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-Dr Mirrah Agha Kandil, Group Senior Doctor, GEMS Education, said, “As students return from the summer holidays, we have observed cases of stomach aches and headaches in our school clinics.
-These are likely attributed to the adjustment from more relaxed routines during the summer break to school routines with early morning starts, and exposure to new environments during travels over the summer.”
+Dr Mirrah Agha Kandil, Group Senior Doctor, GEMS Education, said: “As students return from the summer holidays, we have observed cases of stomach aches and headaches in our school clinics.
+These are likely attributed to the adjustment from more relaxed routines during the summer break to school routines with early morning starts, and exposure to new environments during summer travel.”

 Schools adhere to a stringent ‘stay home if unwell’ policy to ensure a healthy and safe environment for students.